inex/ixp-manager-docs-md/docs/features/routers.md

 When it comes to updating the configuration of these, the older scripts provided by IXP Manager suggested that this be done about four times per day with the timing of the cronjob set so that there is an offset so that each server will not update at the same time.
 The hope was that if there was an issue, only one server of the resilient pair would be affected, and engineers would have time to react and prevent updates on the other working server.
 Some IXPs added additional logic to the scripts to check if the other server was functional before performing a reconfiguration, but this was often limited to pings and a simple check to see if Bird was running.

-The v6.4.0 release introduced a significant new resilience mechanism by pairing servers.
+Current releases have enhanced resilience mechanisms by pairing servers.
 In the IXP Manager router UI, you can now select another router to pair with the one you are editing:

 ![Routers - Pairing](img/rs-pairing.png)